danyaberezun/KEEPs/README.md

 }
 ```

-We are able to infer that `T :> String` in the end of the function, because we can merge different subtyping reconstruction results from different control-flow graph branches.
+We are able to infer that `T :> String` at the end of the function, because we can merge different subtyping reconstruction results from different control-flow graph branches.
 In other words, type intersection statements *locally* add information used by the subtyping reconstruction algorithm, which creates subtyping reconstruction results used *globally* in a flow-sensitive way.

 ### Flow-sensitive type checker state